Cheapest car insurance in Minnesota for a bad driving record

 Cheapest car insurance in Minnesota with multiple tickets

-The cheapest insurer for drivers with multiple traffic tickets is State Farm, with rates averaging $1,658 or $138.
+State Farm is the cheapest car insurance company for drivers with multiple traffic tickets, with rates averaging $1,658 or $138.

 This table shows Minnesota drivers how much multiple tickets increase premiums.